 I find that taking this approach keeps the patient happy and comfortable.
 I do not try to accomplish too much the first day, at the first fitting.
 The hearing aid should be comfortable, easy to put on, and easy to take off.
 The sound should be good: not too loud, not too soft.
 Comfortable.

 I believe you maximize your chances of success if you have simple goals and make things clear and straightforward.
-Keeping the patient comfortable and paying attention to your instincts gives you the best chance of making everyone happy.
+In the end, keeping the patient comfortable and paying attention to your instincts gives you the best chance of making everyone happy.